plyoung/plyoung.netlify/content/bgsvn/bgsvn-setup.md

 The VN Engine nodes can be found under the `VN Engine` category.

+The VN Engine adds a new [Test Scene] button to the FlowGraph toolbar.
+Use this to quickly test the active Global FlowGraph.
+It is like pressing the Unity play button so the scene with the VN Engine controller in it should be open.
+You may also use the drop-down to choose whether the graph should execute from the Start node or from the currently selected node.
+Keep in mind that there could be errors if you choose to execute from a node which depends on previous nodes having made changes to the scene.

 ### Main Editor

 The VN Engine adds a new tab to the main editor where some settings can be changed and data defined.